Egypt is one of the world’s oldest and greatest civilizations to have ever lived on this earth.

 *Tip – If the vendor asks you, What do you like?
 Charm the socks of the seller and reply that you like Egypt!
 They love it!!

-Egypt Scams: Tourist Trap 6 – Day Tours
+8 – Egypt Tourist Scams – Day Tours

-We learned during our Egypt holiday that it is important to negotiate for day tours as well.
-We were quoted many different prices for a day trip to the Bent Pyramid and the Step Pyramid.
+We learned during our stay that it is important to negotiate for day tours as well when visiting the best attractions in Egypt.
+We were quoted many different prices for a day trip to the Bent Pyramid and the Step Pyramid outside of Cairo.

 One tour agency wanted us to pay 3000 EGP/90 USD per person which is insane money in Egypt.